sagemath/sage-archive-2023-02-01/src/doc/en/installation/conda.rst

       conda install mamba -c conda-forge # installs mamba mamba create -n sage sage -c conda-forge # replaces "conda create..."

-.. note:: At the time of this edit (|today|) the newest SageMath available on conda-forge is 8.3, and it needs to be installed with the correct dependencies, as follows:
+.. note:: At the time of this edit (2019/06/12) the newest SageMath available on conda-forge is 8.3, and it needs to be installed with the correct dependencies, as follows:

    .. code-block:: shell